Golden Years (miniseries): Production

 King called Golden Years a "novel for television"; it originated as an idea for a novel that sat in his notebook for years.
 He "wrote the first five episodes and outlined the last two."
 King credited Twin Peaks for making it possible for Golden Years to be produced:

 "Up until Twin Peaks came on, the only sort of continuing drama that TV understood was soap opera, Dallas, Knots Landing, that sort of thing.
 To some degree David Lynch gave them that.
 But he turned the whole idea of that continuing soap opera inside out like a sock.
 If you think of Twin Peaks as a man, it's a man in delirium, a man spouting stream-of-consciousness stuff.
 Golden Years is like Twin Peaks without the delirium."

 The miniseries was intended to lead into a regular series, and therefore ended on a cliffhanger.
 CBS, however, decided not to pick up the option on the full series, and it was never realized.
 King asked for four hours of airtime in the following spring to finish the story, but CBS denied him this as well.
 The home video version changes the last few minutes of the final episode to give the story an optimistic ending.

+Reception

+The miniseries received mixed reviews from critics.
+On Rotten Tomatoes, it holds a rating of 53% from 36 reviews with the consensus: "Golden Years drifts between dull execution and flashes of character-driven charm, with a strong cast and moments of intrigue undermined by slow pacing, pedestrian direction, and a lack of Stephen King's usual thrills."